Alektryon/alektryonator/README.md

 ### Additional Functionality:
 - Copy/save cipher chart or history table as an image (no need to do screenshots)
+- Copy/save word breakdown chart as an image
 - Export history table as a CSV file (semicolon as delimiter), can be loaded back into the calculator or Excel
+- Added "Compact" word breakdown option from test version by Gematrinator

 ### Ciphers:
 - Added "Empty" button to disable all active ciphers